HadiSoufi/LizardAutomation/README.md

 # What this is
-A simple script that automatically syncs some Kasa dimmers to a day/night cycle anywhere in the world.
+A simple script that automatically syncs some Kasa dimmers to a day/night cycle at a location of your choosing.
 I keep reptiles, so I use this to simulate a more natural environment in their enclosures than what off-the-shelf solutions provide.
 I designed the script to be ran on a dedicated server such as a Pi Zero W, but you can run it anywhere as long as it's on the same network as your hardware.

 # Forewarnings
 * Not every bulb can dim- fluorescent UVB bulbs for instance cannot- so you may find your bulb is flickering or whining unpleasantly in the morning/evening.